swiss-ai-center/a-guide-to-mlops/README.md

 This branch is only intended to keep the Python script that generates a synthetic image dataset of planets, dwarf planets, and moons using the **[SIMply](https://github.com/gbrydon/SIMply)** ray-tracing library.

 The generator renders textured spheres (and Saturn's rings) from randomized camera angles and saves the images as `128 × 128` RGB JPEGs on a black background.
-Each planet is centered and consistently framed, viewed from a camera latitude between `-45°` and `+45°` of the equator with a small extra perspective and lighting offset.
-To reduce aliased outlines, it renders each image at `512 × 512` (4× the output size) using a Lambertian BRDF under a randomized front/upper-left light direction, then downsamples to `128 × 128` with the Lanczos filter.
+Each planet is centered and consistently framed, viewed from a camera latitude between `-45°` and `+45°` of the equator with a small extra perspective offset.
+To reduce aliased outlines, it renders each image at `512 × 512` (4× the output size) and then downsamples to `128 × 128` with the Lanczos filter.

 ## What is generated